 Our kids can be upset over what seems like the smallest thing.
 To us, it isn’t a big deal.
 But to them, it can be huge.
 When we tell them it’s okay when it’s clearly not okay to them, we minimize the problem.
 Insisting that all is well will not magically make their feelings go away.

 2. “Hey, you have lots of other good friends!”
 (Ignoring the Problem)

 Sometimes, we try to change the subject by presenting the “silver lining.”
 But it doesn’t make the problem disappear.
 Putting a happy spin on a problem doesn’t make any of the pain go away, at least not permanently.

 3. “Here’s what you need to do.”
 (Fixing the Problem)

-We are problem solvers by nature.
-And as parents, that’s what we become good at, right?
+As parents, we’re pretty good at problem solving, right?
 We’ve been there, done that.
 But our kids haven’t.
 Most people prefer learning from experience, not by hearing someone else’s advice.
 By telling our kids how to solve the problem, we take away this opportunity.
 They can’t learn from experience if we don’t let them really get experience.